newren/git-filter-repo/README.md

     [bfg-ish](contrib/filter-repo-demos/bfg-ish), a reimplementation of bfg
     based on filter-repo which includes several new features and bugfixes relative to bfg.

+  * a [cheat
+    sheet](Documentation/converting-from-bfg-repo-cleaner.md#cheat-sheet-conversion-of-examples-from-bfg)
+    is available showing how to convert example commands from the manual of BFG Repo Cleaner into filter-repo commands.

 # Simple example, with comparisons